E1cheng/Aisa_Climate_Change/README.md

 -   `paper/` directory featuring the paper's PDF, the R Markdown script, and sourced references.
 -   `scripts/` contains the R script employed for data cleaning, simulation, modelling and testing.
 -   `models/` directory contains the `.rds` files to build the model.
+-   `Replication/` directory that contains R script employed for replicating the plots.

 ## LLM Usage